a2stuff/a2d/res/notes/testplan.md

   * Launch DeskTop.
 Open a window with at least two icons.
 Select the first icon.
 Obscure the window.
 Press the right arrow key.
 Verify that the icons don't appear on the desktop.
   * Launch DeskTop.
 Open a window with icons.
 Obscure the window.
 File > Select All icon.
 Verify that the icons don't appear on the desktop.
   * Launch DeskTop.
 Open a window with icons.
 File > Select All icon.
 Obscure the window.
 Click on the desktop to clear selection.
 Verify that the icons don't appear on the desktop.
   * Launch DeskTop.
 Open a window with folder icons.
 Open a second window from one of the folders.
-Verify that the folder icon in the first window is shaded.
+Verify that the folder icon in the first window is dimmed.
 Obscure the first window.
 Close the second window.
 Verify that the folder icon doesn't appear on the desktop.
   * Launch DeskTop.
 Open a window with icons.
 Select (but don't open) a folder.
 Obscure the window.
 File > Open.
 Verify that the folder icon does not appear on the desktop.
   * Launch DeskTop.
 Open a window with icons.
 Select (but don't open) a folder containing 127 icons.
 Obscure the window.
 File > Open.
 Verify that the folder icon does not appear on the desktop.
   * Launch DeskTop.
 Open a window.
 Obscure the window.
 File > New Folder, enter a name, OK.
 Verify that the folder icon doesn't appear on the desktop.